Guidelines for MTL Community

 More to Love (MTL) Community is a virtual space for those who have participated in a More to Love offering, either online or in-person, and wish to stay connected.
-People may also be invited to join through an established MTL member (defined as at least 6 months of active and respectful group participation) and only after approved by the administrator, Rachel Estapa.
+People may also be invited to join through an offical More to Love offering (events, yoga classes, ect) and only after approved by the administrator(s) and/or Rachel Estapa.

 The purpose of the group is to support and encourage both the individual practice of self-love through body acceptance and the well-being of others within the community.

 More to Love’s main goal is to help individuals discover ways to adopt body acceptance while honoring individual choices regarding health and happiness.